j4ckp0w15g4y/show-host/README.md

 Solution -

-'ShowHost' aggregates the hottest gigs in the area to help the user have a streamlined experience looking for shows
+'ShowHost' aggregates the hottest gigs in the area to create a streamlined gig-searching experience for users.

 ![]()